toopay/gas-orm/quickstart.rst

 - Support modular models directories.
 - Multiple relationship (has_one, has_many, belongs_to, has_and_belongs_to) with custom relationship setting (through, foreign_key, foreign_table, self)
 - Self-referential and adjacency column/data (hierarchical data).
+- Eager Loading, to maximize your relationship queries (for performance manner).
 - Various finder method (can chained with most of CI AR) and aggregates.
 - Validation and auto-mapping input collection, with minimal setup.
 - Hooks points, to control over your model.